darktable-org/dtdocs/content/preferences-settings/darkroom.md

 : By default, scrolling your mouse up increases the value of the relevant shape parameters in [drawn masks](../darkroom/masking-and-blending/masks/drawn.md).
 Set this preference to reverse the behavior (default off).

 pattern for the image information line
 : Set the information to be displayed in the [image information line](../module-reference/utility-modules/darkroom/image-info-line.md).
 You can use any variables in the [variables](../special-topics/variables.md) section as well as `$(NL)` for a new line.
+You can also include [formatting](../special-topics/variables.md#formatting) (bold, italic, colors etc).

 position of the image information line
 : Choose the darkroom panel in which the [image information line](../module-reference/utility-modules/darkroom/image-info-line.md) is displayed.
 Choose between “top left” “top right” “top center” “bottom” and “hidden” (default "bottom").